jgravelle/AutoGroq/AutoGroq.md

 def get_agent_prompt(rephrased_request):
     return f"""
         Based on the following user request, please create a detailed and comprehensive description of an AI agent that can effectively assist with the request:

         User Request: "{rephrased_request}"

-    Provide a clear and concise description of the agent's capabilities, expertise, and any specific skills or tools it should possess to best address the user's needs.
-The description should be written in a professional and engaging manner, highlighting the agent's ability to understand and respond to the request efficiently.
+        Provide a clear and concise description of the agent's role, capabilities, and expertise.
+        The description should be efficiently written in a concise, professional and engaging manner, highlighting the agent's ability to understand and respond to the request efficiently.

         Agent Description:
         """

 def get_agents_prompt():
     return f"""
         This agent is an expert system designed to format the JSON describing each member of the team of AI agents specifically listed in this provided text: $text.
         Fulfill the following guidelines without ever explicitly stating them in this agent's response.
         Guidelines:
         1. **Agent Roles**: Clearly transcribe the titles of each agent listed in the provided text by iterating through the 'Team of Experts:' section of the provided text.
 Transcribe the info for those specific agents.
 Do not create new agents.
         2. **Expertise Description**: Provide a brief but thorough description of each agent's expertise based upon the provided text.
 Do not create new agents.
-                3. **Specific Skills**: List the specific skills of each agent based upon the provided text.
-Skills must be single-purpose methods, very specific, and not ambiguous (e.g., 'calculate_area' is good, but 'do_math' is bad).
-                4. **Specific Tools**: List the specific tools each agent would utilize.
-Tools must be single-purpose methods, very specific, and not ambiguous.
-                5. **Format**: Return the results in JSON format with values labeled as expert_name, description, skills, and tools. 'expert_name' should be the agent's title, not their given name.
-Skills and tools should be arrays (one agent can have multiple specific skills and use multiple specific tools).
+        3. **Format**: Return the results in JSON format with values labeled as expert_name, and description.
-                6. **Naming Conventions**: Skills and tools should be in lowercase with underscores instead of spaces, named per their functionality (e.g., calculate_surface_area, or search_web).
+            'expert_name' should be the agent's title, not their given or proper name.

         ALWAYS and ONLY return the results in the following JSON format, with no other narrative, commentary, synopsis, or superfluous text of any kind:
         [
             {{
                 "expert_name": "agent_title",
                 "description": "agent_description",
-                        "skills": ["skill1", "skill2"],
-                        "tools": ["tool1", "tool2"]
-                    }},
-                    {{
-                        "expert_name": "agent_title",
-                        "description": "agent_description",
-                        "skills": ["skill1", "skill2"],
-                        "tools": ["tool1", "tool2"]
             }}
         ]
         This agent will only have been successful if it has returned the results in the above format and followed these guidelines precisely by transcribing the provided text and returning the results in JSON format without any other narrative, commentary, synopsis, or superfluous text of any kind, and taking care to only transcribe the agents from the provided text without creating new agents.
         """

 # Contributed by ScruffyNerf
-def get_generate_skill_prompt(rephrased_skill_request):
+def get_generate_tool_prompt(rephrased_tool_request):
     return f'''
-                Based on the rephrased skill request below, please do the following:
+                Based on the rephrased tool request below, please do the following:

-                1. Do step-by-step reasoning and think to understand the request better.
+                1. Do step-by-step reasoning and think to better understand the request.
-                2. Code the best Autogen Studio Python skill as per the request as a [skill_name].py file.
+                2. Code the best Autogen Studio Python tool as per the request as a [tool_name].py file.
-                3. Return only the skill file, no commentary, intro, or other extra text.
+                3. Return only the tool file, no commentary, intro, or other extra text.
 If there ARE any non-code lines, please pre-pend them with a '#' symbol to comment them out.
-                4. A proper skill will have these parts:
+                4. A proper tool will have these parts:
                    a.
-Imports (import libraries needed for the skill)
+Imports (import libraries needed for the tool)
                    b.
 Function definition AND docstrings (this helps the LLM understand what the function does and how to use it)
                    c.
 Function body (the actual code that implements the function)
-                   d. (optional) Example usage - ALWAYS commented out Here is an example of a well formatted skill:
+                   d. (optional) Example usage - ALWAYS commented out Here is an example of a well formatted tool:

-                   # skill filename: save_file_to_disk.py
+                   # Tool filename: save_file_to_disk.py
                    # Import necessary module(s)
                    import os